-Pulmonary Hypertension Association Registry (PHAR)
+Pulmonary Hypertension Association Registry

-The Pulmonary Hypertension Association has spearheaded the PH Care Centers (PHCC) initiative to accredit centers with special expertise in pulmonary hypertension (PH), particularly pulmonary arterial hypertension (PAH), to raise the overall quality of care and outcomes in patients with this life-threatening disease.
+The Pulmonary Hypertension Association launched the PH Care Center (PHCC) initiative to accredit centers with special expertise in pulmonary hypertension (PH), particularly World Health Organization (WHO) Group 1 PH (pulmonary arterial hypertension, or PAH), to raise the overall quality of care and outcomes in patients with this life-threatening disease.

 PHAR is supported by generous donations from the PH community, and by grants from the Express Scripts Foundation and the Cardiovascular Medical Research and Education Fund (CMREF).